EDITORIAL: Looking ahead involves a little looking backward - BC Local News

 A lot of change has taken place behind the scenes in our newsroom.
-A new (old) editor, two new reporters and a whole lot of technology have enabled us to get out into the communities of Victoria and Esquimalt to bring you the stories that you care about.
+A reporter-turned editor, a new reporter, another one on the way, and a whole lot of technology have enabled us to get out into the communities of the West Shore to bring you the stories that you care about.

 A lot of those stories brought us closer to our readers, and our readers closer to each other.